 While customers are the key ingredient to the success of any water park, certain rules and procedures should be made clear for the park to function both efficiently and safely.
 For example, one of the main safety concerns are height and weight requirements.
 Operators should make sure the requirements are met by posting clear signage, training your staff, and providing tools to measure height and weight.
 These two parameters are important to keeping the rider/vehicle on the designed path.

 2. Follow Operating Guidelines

 One of the most important parts of a water slide is water flow.
 Water flow enables the slide to perform with the right speeds whether accelerating or decelerating and make for a smooth ride for your guest.
 Having a way to measure flow and checking it before, during, and after operation is important.

 Related to this is maintaining proper water quality, the wrong quality can eat away at surfaces or deposit calcium, which can cause vehicles to slow down.
 Make sure to follow the procedures in your O&M manual to test for water quality and adhere to the maintenance guidelines to reduce or eliminate calcium deposits to keep your guests safe.

 Operators should regularly inspect your ride and maintain it per the O&M manual.
 Taking these extra actions at the beginning and end of your operating day can enable you to find an issue before someone is injured, which is one of the most effective forms of risk management.

-We recommend implementing Mobaro, an easy to use application that can be downloaded to provide you with an audit trail.
+We recommend implementing Mobaro, an easy-to-use application that can be downloaded to provide you with an audit trail.
 Mobaro details each person’s responsibilities and provides a checklist for your team to follow, ensuring everything gets done.
-The application helps to capture task completion with time stamps providing you with an important documentation, should you ever need it, without the paperwork.
-WhiteWater clients are able to receive get Mobaro setup for their attractions for free and enjoy the license for four weeks.
+The application helps to capture task completion with time stamps providing you with important documentation, should you ever need it, without the paperwork.
+WhiteWater clients are able to receive get Mobaro set up for their attractions for free and enjoy the license for four weeks.